gugolple/PicoRV32_BasicProject/README.md

     The code is a bit bulkier, there is a buffer in the UART of 8 words deep, configurable by the user.
 In another update I will try to remove the buffer.
     TAG: "WorkinSerialIRQ".
+    Redone in a simplified logic in TAG: "WorkingSerialIRQSimplified".
+This follows more closely to the intentions of this GIT/proyect.

 Produce a better system for understanding the status of the serial by the CPU.
     This has been accomplished, it was already given by DIN_RDY if it was kept high.
 TAG: "WorkingSerialWait".